 - Visiting during February when seniors over 65 years old are allowed free entry

-- Reading my page on the “Top 30 San Diego Safari Park Discount Ticket Deals“
+- Save 50% or more.
+Read my “Top 30 San Diego Safari Park Discount Ticket Deals“

 In both cases, the parking fee must still be paid.